ignaciosamba/strikr-legals/terms_cond.md

 ## Account Deletion

 You may request deletion of your account and all associated data at any time by contacting us at [ignaciosamba@gmail.com](mailto:ignaciosamba@gmail.com) or through the in-app settings.
-Upon deletion, all your personal data will be permanently removed from our systems within 30 days, except where retention is required by applicable law.
+Upon deletion, all your personal data will be permanently removed from our systems within **30 days**, except where retention is required by applicable law.

+---

+## Right of Withdrawal (EU Consumers)

+In accordance with Directive 2011/83/EU on consumer rights, if you are a consumer located in the European Union and the Application offers paid features or in-app purchases, you have the right to withdraw from the purchase within **14 days** without giving any reason (cooling-off period).

+> ℹ️ The core Application is currently **free to use**.
+This clause applies only if paid features or subscriptions are introduced in the future, and will be clearly communicated at the time of purchase.

+To exercise your right of withdrawal, please contact us at [ignaciosamba@gmail.com](mailto:ignaciosamba@gmail.com) before the 14-day period expires.

 ---